Ultimate Git Cheatsheet: From Beginner to Advanced

 20git checkout -

 What are branches?: Think of branches as separate versions or timelines of your project.
-The main branch (often called main
+The main branch (often called main or master) usually contains the stable version, while feature branches are used to develop new functionality without disturbing the main codebase.

 Merging